WhiskerWeirdo/BanterBrain-Buddy/README.md

 ## Build instructions
 [todo]
-tldr: use Visual studio 2022 with .net 4.7.2.
-Create a temporary certificate called BanterBrain Buddy_TemporaryKey.pfx.
-Also install NAudio, MouseKeyHook and OpenAI by OkGoDolt.
+tldr: use Visual studio 2022 with .net 8.

 ## Resources for local and API
 - for most API-services you need a paid account using a creditcard!
 (OpenAI, Azure, Google, Deepgram, etc.)